-I offer therapy for couples, partners, or other relationship groupings in Copenhagen.
+I offer therapy for couples, partners, or other relationship groupings online.
 This involves working with communication, infidelity, intimacy, sexuality, and other relationship issues.

 Relationship and sexual therapy can be helpful if: